Sixth Form Boarding

 - Your own room and study area within dedicated Sixth Form corridor

-- Covid secure Sixth Form communal areas including kitchen
+- Sixth Form communal areas including kitchen and living room

 - Tailored support from a team of boarding tutors who are all academic staff at the school

 - The opportunity to develop leadership skills, support community projects and contribute to boarding life

 - The chance to develop lifelong friendships and an ideal stepping stone to university life away from home

 Hear from some of our Sixth Form Boarders:

 Boarding really prepares you for university by giving you the opportunity to be independent, responsible and resilient.
 We are given more responsibility, such as organising house events but are also given more freedom to do things like go to town or to the gym.
 I believe that boarding has really developed me as person, especially my leadership skills, and has prepared me for the future.